The bladder is an organ that stores urine. In the case of dogs, it is located within the dog’s abdomen in the area between the rear legs.

 Symptoms of Dog Bladder Infection

-The classic symptom of dog bladder infections is frequent and painful urination.
+The classic symptoms of a dog having a bladder infection are frequent urination and painful urination.

 A dog with a bladder infection usually strains to urinate frequently, and very often can only pass a small amount of urine.